Photography: Tips for Better Pet and Kid Photos

 Go For The Candid

 Whether you are trying to capture an award-winning photo of your precious child or precious pet, there are simple guidelines to keep in mind.
-Since I have already covered lighting, today, I will focus (no pun intended!) on composition.
+Since I have already covered lighting, in this article, I will focus (no pun intended!) on composition.

 To insure the very best photo you can, remember this: with kids, candid shots are usually better.
 You can capture them when they are not paying attention to or aware of the camera.
 This results in a very natural and informal portrait.
 With a candid, you capture the child's personality; the object of their interest gives you a window into what engages their mind.